Italy is renowned for its rich mosaic of regional languages and dialects, but few are as interesting as Friulian, or Furlan

 | A femmne | La donna | The woman |

-Now that you learned the msot common words and phrases is time to learn some common expression that are so common in Naples that are recognised and sometimes used also in standard Italian. herethey are.
+Now that you have learned the most common words and phrases, it's time to learn some common expressions that are so common in Naples that are recognised and sometimes used also in standard Italian. herethey are.

 A very common Neapolitan term meaning guy or dude.
 It’s used informally to refer to young men or boys, similar to saying bro or kid in English.
 It can also be written as guaglione and has a feminine form: uagliona or guagliona.